Dr. Danielle Levac

 In 2015, she joined the Department of Physical Therapy, Movement and Rehabilitation Sciences, with an affiliate position in the Department of Bioengineering, at Northeastern University in Boston, Massachusetts as an assistant professor.
 She directs the Rehabilitation Games and Virtual Reality Laboratory, where her research and scholarship focuses on the sustainable, evidence-based integration of virtual reality (VR) and active video games into rehabilitation practice.
 The main goal of her research program is to explore the 'active ingredients' of practice in virtual environments for motor learning and transfer in children and adults with neuromotor impairments.
 She uses motor learning paradigms in a variety of virtual environments to understand how task practice conditions impact motor learning processes and outcomes.
 Additionally, she works with therapists to develop, evaluate and translate knowledge about evidence-based tools and resources supporting VR/AVG clinical decision-making skills.

-Dr. Levac is currently on the Editorial Board of Physiotherapy and Occupational Therapy in Pediatrics, the Board of Directors of the International Society for Virtual Rehabilitation and serves on the research committee of the American Physical Therapy Association Academy of Pediatrics.
+Dr. Levac is currently on the Editorial Board of Physiotherapy and Occupational Therapy in Pediatrics, the Board of Directors of the International Society for Virtual Rehabilitation and serves on the research committee of the American Physical Therapy Association Academy of Pediatric Physical Therapy.
 Her research is supported by the National Institutes of Health (Eunice Kennedy Shriver National Institute of Child Health & Development), the Deborah Munroe Noonan Foundation, the Charles H. Hood Foundation and the Tufts Medical Center Clinical and Translational Science Institute.

 Rehabilitation Games and Virtual Reality Laboratory Social Media Account:

 Areas of Focus

 Understanding how practice in virtual environments can promote motor learning that transfers to improved skill performance in the real word.